christianhujer/approximate-pi-with-monte-carlo/README.md

 # approximate-pi-with-monte-carlo

-Approximating PI with the Monte Carlo Method
+Example programs for approximating PI with the Monte Carlo Method.